Anagba/alx-low_level_programming/0x09-static_libraries/README.md

-fundamentals of what static libraries are all about
+an intro to the fundamentals of what static library is all about